UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 </tr>
 </table>

-Note that if you include the `api-key` field in your schema, you **must** specify a value, otherwise, a parsing error is thrown.

 ### Parameters

 This section defines how to add custom parameters to the URL.
 It is required if you'd like to include any custom (or